 Many airlines increased their flight volume in August.
-With more people being vaccinated and the peak of summer holidays, demand looked better than previous months.
+With more people being vaccinated and the peak of summer holidays, demand looked better than in previous months.
 Therefore, we wanted to know how Europe’s biggest low-cost airlines performed in August.
 In this context, we selected Ryanair, easyJet, Vueling, and Wizz Air — and looked at the flight volume, their punctuality, and the number of cancellations.
 Here are the results!

 Europe’s Low-Cost Airlines — Flight Volume Benchmark